Depression can have a severe negative impact on many areas of one’s life. Keep reading to learn more about depression and how to overcome it.

-However, people with persistent depressive disorder, which is often mistakenly called high-functioning depression, may experience mild symptoms, and being able to cope with their usual responsibilities.
+However, people with persistent depressive disorder, which is often mistakenly called high-functioning depression, may experience mild symptoms, and be able to cope with their usual responsibilities.

 The good news is that depression is a highly treatable mental health disorder.
 If you receive proper treatment, the symptoms will ease or go away, and you’ll be able to get back on track quicker.

 Unfortunately, many people hesitate to talk to a therapist or refuse to acknowledge the seriousness of depression.
 The symptoms might worsen if they are not treated properly.

 Therapy for Depression

 Talk therapy has proven to be effective when dealing with major depressive disorder, persistent depressive disorder, and other types of depression.

 Besides, a licensed therapist can suggest effective coping practices that will work in your specific case.

 Whenever people visit a therapist, they usually sit and talk — that’s it!
 Such conversations, however, may look completely different depending on a particular therapist’s formal training and chosen technique.

 Cognitive behavioral therapy

 Many mental health disorders, including anxiety and depression, are rooted in unhelpful thinking patterns, which in turn lead to unwanted emotions and behavior.

 Cognitive behavioral therapy aims to identify and challenge these unhelpful thoughts so that a client can eventually replace them and change their behavior.

 A therapist may ask you to write down your weekly events and your reactions to them.
 This way, you can understand what factors trigger your unhelpful thoughts.

 Psychodynamic therapy aims to identify unresolved inner conflicts (which are usually unconscious) that lead to unwanted emotions and actions.

 The therapy process requires a client to process a lot of memories and experiences, and therefore it takes more time than in the case of CBT.

-Rather than dealing with a specific problem, it aims to help a client become aware of all of their emotions, including the negative ones, and helps them cope with these emotions effectively.
+Rather than dealing with a specific problem, it aims to help a client become aware of all of their emotions, including the negative ones and helps them cope with these emotions effectively.